SpinalHDL/SpinalDoc/manual/userGuide.md

 1. *Clock domains safety* - The tools inform you that there is no user unintentional cross clock domain.
 1. *Generic design* - There are no restrictions to the genericity of your hardware description by using Scala constructs.

-### What are the differences between Chisel VS Spinal ?
+### What are the differences between Chisel and Spinal ?
 It is a very good question !
 Why develop a new language when there Chisel has been released 3 years ago ?

 [Chisel](https://chisel.eecs.berkeley.edu/) is the project at the origin of Spinal and Chisel it represents a big step forward compared to common HDL.
 However, it has several drawbacks for large designs that mix multiple clock domain and external IP (black-boxes).
 In fact, Chisel show some serious conception issue :